-Nativity Garland- (at the bottom) Follow the instructions to make a garland!
-Or make into ornaments.
+Nativity Garland- (at the bottom) Follow the instructions to make a garland.

 Stories of Jesus- Use this picture and above clipart to make a collage of the stories of Jesus- glue pictures in place of the scripture outlines or use some stickers.

 The Savior's Birth- Another Read with Me story of His birth.

 Nativity Figures and Facts- I like how these are strips- cut and tape together to give everyone their own bracelet and little piece of the nativity story.
 Have them line up in the right order and raise their arm to show their bracelets as you tell the story of Jesus' birth.

 The Christmas Story- A great manger to use with scrolling story pictures.
 You can have the kids glue on extra hay or add more star stickers too.

 Christmas ABCs- Sing the ABCs while learning different parts of the alphabet song.

 The Nativity- Nativity scene pieces to just color or make into a scene.

 The Christmas Story- Two scenes to color- one with the shepherds and one with Mary and Joseph

 Nativity Cut-outs- Make this beforehand to use during your lesson!